Resorting to kale chips always seems like such a cop out. They’re almost too easy.

 But this morning, I needed a solution that handled volume, and quickly.
 Because of Memorial Day, our shares last week were delayed until Wednesday.
 This week, we’re back to Monday.
 And my crisper was still pretty full.

-Two sheets of chips took care of a bunch and a half of kale and freed up most of the drawer.
+Two sheets of chips took care of a bundle-and-a-half of kale and freed up most of the drawer.
 Cop-out?
 Maybe.
 But efficient—and tasty.

 - fresh kale